minlexx/whdbx_web/INSTALL.md

 ```
 python3 --version
 ```
+If you already have python3.6, skip python installation and go directly to [INSTALL.md#install-whdbx]

 If it does not say 3.6, you can try to install it:
 ```
 sudo apt-get install python3.6